chaixshot/vrp_garages/README.md

 	vehicles[vtype] = vehicle
 end)
 ```

-to the top of your vrp/client/basic_garage.lua for vehicle button compatibility!!
+to the top of your vrp/client/basic_garage.lua, under the local vehicles variable, for vehicle button compatibility.